IsaacVerm/puzzle-storm-extension/app-outline.md

 The idea is you try to finish as many puzzles as you can in 3 minutes.
 At the end you get an overview of the puzzles played and some summary statistics.
 You start with the easiest (lowest rating) puzzles first and progressively you get harder puzzles.

+## What I want to build

+I'd like to have a Firefox extension which offers a single button to save the data on the page.

 ## What data to scrape

 I want to scrape the summary page and extract the following info: